FAQs

 Who can I contact if I have a general question about the regeneration of the estate?

-Any other enquiries about the regeneration, please see the contact details on our Contact page at https://www.cambridgeroadestate.com/contact
+If you have any other enquiries about the regeneration, please find the contact details on our Contact page at https://www.cambridgeroadestate.com/contact and get in touch.

 Rehousing for my phase has started, can I get some independent advice?